Kaciras/vite-plugin-svg-sfc/README.md

 Vue template compiler will throw error when the template contains `<style>`, so we need to move them to top level.

-You may notice that SVGO has a `inlineStyles` plugin that avoid `<style>` in the SVG by move styles onto the `style` property, but some css features (e.g. media query) can not be inlined.
+You may notice that SVGO has a `inlineStyles` plugin that avoid `<style>` in the SVG by move styles onto the `style` attribute, but some css features (e.g. media query) can not be inlined.

 ### `minify`